eh-am/csc309-digitaleducators/README.md

 If you run into file access/permission problems during the installation, please refer to this guide: https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md.

-npm install -g grunt npm install -g bower bower install npm install

-# Other stuff
+# Other observations
-We are going to use 2 basic users for testing (just for keeping an standard), those are
+We are going to use 2 basic users for testing (just for keeping an standard), those are:

 Admin
 ```